All steps completed - you're finished

 Qualification Criteria | Based on the property's cash flow (not borrower’s personal income). |

-Ideal For | Real estate investors with multiple properties or limited income proof. |
+Ideal For | Real estate investors with multiple properties or limited proof of income. |

 Loan Types | Available for single-family homes, condos, multifamily units, and more. |